-The Nomination Committee comprises the Chairman of the Company, Mr. Chu Xiaoming, until he resigned on 5 March 2016 and was succeeded by Mr. Zhu Minjie since then, and three independent non-executive directors, namely Mr. Ng Wing Hang Patrick, Mr. Kwok Lam Kwong Larry and Mr. Zhuo Fumin.
-Mr. Chu Xiaoming acted as the chairman of the Nomination Committee until he resigned on 5 March 2016 and was succeeded by Mr. Zhu Minjie since then.
+The Nomination Committee comprises the Chairman of the Company, Mr. Zhu Minjie, and three independent non-executive directors, namely Mr. Ng Wing Hang Patrick, Mr. Kwok Lam Kwong Larry and Mr. Zhuo Fumin.
+Mr. Zhu Minjie acts as the chairman of the Nomination Committee.

-The Nomination Committee held one meeting in the financial year ended 31 December 2016.
+The Nomination Committee held two meetings in the financial year ended 31 December 2017.
 The following is an attendance record of the meeting held by the Nomination Committee for the financial year:

-Name of Committee Members Number of meeting(s) attended/held Chu Xiaoming (Chairman) (resigned on 5 March 2016) 1/1 Zhu Minjie (Chairman) (appointed on 5 March 2016) n/a Ng Wing Hang Patrick 1/1 Kwok Lam Kwong Larry 1/1 Zhuo Fumin 1/1
+Name of Committee Members Number of meeting(s) attended/held

+Zhu Minjie (Chairman) 2/2

+Ng Wing Hang Patrick 2/2

+Kwok Lam Kwong Larry 1/2

+Zhuo Fumin 2/2

-During the financial year, the Nomination Committee considered and made recommendation to the Board on the appointment of Mr. Zhu Minjie and Mr. Chen Xiaosheng as executive directors of the Company, reviewed the structure, size, composition and diversity of the Board, assessed the independence of each independent non-executive director, and made recommendation to the Board on the re-election of the retiring directors standing for re-election at the annual general meeting.
+During the financial year, the Nomination Committee reviewed the structure, size, composition and diversity of the Board; assessed the independence of each independent non-executive director; made recommendation to the Board on the re-election of the retiring directors standing for re-election at the annual general meeting; and considered and made recommendation to the Board on the appointment of Mr. Qiu Yizhou as executive director of the Company.